Furnace Repair Checklist

 - Make certain that the control is switched to “heat” as opposed to “off” or “cool.”

 - Make sure the program is displaying the right day and time and is programmed to “run.”
 If you’re having a hard time overriding the schedule, adjust the temperature with the up/down arrows and pressing the “hold” button.
-This will force the furnace to ignite if thermostat scheduling is an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees hotter than the temperature of the room.